Crime & Justice

 Jordan Hill Case: Family Says They Will Keep Fighting for Justice

-Hill’s sister, Mariah Woodward, said the family refuses to let the case fade from public attention.
+Hill’s sister, Mariah Woodward, told the outlet the family refuses to let the case fade from public attention.

 “I still definitely want to get justice,” she said.
 “So, I feel like we should still post him on platforms and just make him known so they won’t let this die down.”